anantnrg/Aceelectron/README.md

 # Aceeletron
-An awesome Electron.js boilerplate with custom windows and titlebars.
+ An awesome boilerplate with custom windows for Electron.js